 About a million years ago when I was a student I worked in a US Summer camp and went travelling afterwards.
 I ended up in New Orleans and everyone recommended I try a visit to Cafe du Mond in the French Quarter.
 Their signature dish is a little plate of 3 beignets (little oblong donuts, doused in icing sugar) and a cafe au lait.
 The place is an institution and recalling it had me craving them.
 I had my very own Marcel Proust moment eating these, it was amazing (Rememberance of Things Past, is quite a dull book but is famous for a passage about how food triggers memories)

 This is probably best made at the weekend due to the amount of time you need to prove the dough, but other than that the beignets are pretty simple to make.

 I used evaporated milk because I think it makes a richer dough, but ordinary milk is fine if you don’t have it.

 N.B.
 When deep frying, cook at a medium heat.
-They will brown very quickly because of the sugar in the dough, but the first few I made had raw dough in the middle which was disgusting.
-I cooked rest at a lower heat and they were fine.
+They will brown very quickly because of the sugar in the dough, the first few I made had raw dough in the middle which was disgusting.
+I cooked the rest at a lower heat and they were fine.

 430 Grams Flour, I used strong bread flour, but plain flour is fine